 It’s draw if:

-- White collects 20 or more points, and black also immediately collects this number of points which is collected by white (game ends after next white's move).
+- One player collects 20 or more points, and other player also immediately collects this number of points which is collected by the first player (game ends after next his turn).

 - It’s stalemate.